samoyed-health-foundation/website/site/content/databases/using-the-database.md

 **Privacy and Security issues associated with the database/bank**

-The DNA Bank is an independent facility and it\'s personnel are not affiliated with any Samoyed dog organization.
+The DNA Bank is an independent facility and it's personnel are not affiliated with any Samoyed dog organization.
 The ***\"identification code\"*** and password are secured and only accessible by two people at the bank.
 All DNA samples, the accompanying pedigree, and any other